rockspoon/structure-poc/docs/benchmark.md

 Before running the tests you need to install the application using the run or debug ":app", otherwise the benchmark will not find the application launcher.

+## Debugging

+A lot of problems of benchmarking will not be logged in the run or debug console, it will just cancel the tests and show a grey symbol.
+But the error are still logged in the LogCat.

 ## Road map

 It's intended that after refactoring of the project structure [include JIRA epic here] and implementation of unit and instrumented tests [include epic maybe], benchmarks be implemented in multiple components of the application ([include JIRA tasks here])